cgi-js/cgi-js/README.md

 # cgi-js

-    Run interpreted script files or connect to cgi / other server proxies
+    Run cgi / interpreted script files, or connect to cgi / other server proxies

-Supports running Interpreted Language scripts running on node.js server.
+Supports running cgi / Interpreted Language scripts running on node.js server.
 Supports both CGI executables as well as proxy to localhost/remote/embedded servers using proxying.

 # Installation